arunsadhasivam/Snaplogic/kafka/ConsumerGroupIssues/Readme.md

 To allow binding to happen between EMP.CG1 to EMP.QUEUE and EMP.CG2 to EMP.QUEUE:
 =================================================================================

-    -for the first we need to set the pipeline hardcoded to make binding happen. partition - 0
+    -for the first time of using queue or after purge of queue, we need to set the pipeline hardcoded to make binding happen. partition - 0
         seektype - specific offset
         offset - 0

-    -if we purge the queue again need to manually
+    - Again evenif we purge the queue again need to manually
         partition - 0
         seektype - specific offset
         offset - 0